 The power of the court, however, is limited by Section 69Z of the FLA which provides that a parentage testing procedure must not be ordered without the consent of the following persons:

 - Guardian of the child; or

-- Person who has a responsibility for the child’s long-term or daily care, welfare and development under a parenting order.
+- A person who has a responsibility for the child’s long-term or day care, welfare and development under a parenting order.